UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ### Threaded Observer
 In our system, we need to be able to do multiple things (receive camera data, run the [AI](#ai), send commands to the robots) at the same time.
 In order to facilitate this, we extend the `Observer` to the `ThreadedObserver` class.
 The `ThreadedObserver` starts a thread with an infinite loop that waits for new data from `Subject` and performs some operation with it.

+> [!WARNING]
-**WARNING:** If a class extends multiple `ThreadedObserver`s (for example, [AI](#ai) could extend `ThreadedObserver<World>` and `ThreadedObserver<RobotStatus>`), then there will be two threads running, one for each observer.
+> If a class extends multiple `ThreadedObserver`s (for example, [AI](#ai) could extend `ThreadedObserver<World>` and `ThreadedObserver<RobotStatus>`), then there will be two threads running, one for each observer.
 We **do not check** for data race conditions between observers, so it's entirely possible that one `ThreadedObserver` thread could read/write from data at the same time as the other `ThreadedObserver` is reading/writing the same data.
 Please make sure any data read/written to/from multiple `ThreadedObserver`s is thread-safe.

 One example of this is [SensorFusion](#sensor-fusion), which extends `Subject<World>` and the [AI](#ai), which extends `ThreadedObserver<World>`.
 [SensorFusion](#sensor-fusion) runs in one thread and sends data to the [AI](#ai), which receives and processes it another thread.